Skip to content

 Introduction

-Authors routinely hand-code “roving tabindex” logic for composite widgets like toolbars, tablists, menus, listboxes, and grids.
-In practice, this means providing a single tab stop to enter the control, then using arrow keys to move focus between items.
+Authors routinely hand-code “roving tabindex” logic for composite widgets like toolbars, tablists, menus, listboxes and grids.
+In practice, this means providing a single tab stop to enter the control, then using directional navigation (arrow keys / D-pad) to move focus between items.

 Authors may use the proposed focusgroup HTML attribute to declare that a subtree of focusable elements will get:

-1. Focus navigation (not selection) using keyboard directional arrow keys (for lists or grids).
+1. Focus navigation (not selection) using directional navigation (arrow key, D-pads, etc.).

-2. A guaranteed tab stop (when at least one focusable element is present).
+2. A guaranteed tab stop (when at least one focusable element is present) (see Guaranteed tab stop).

-3. Automatic return to the last focused focusable element.
+3. Automatic return to the last focused focusable element (unless no-memory is set).

 4. Optional limited-axis arrow key navigation and optional wrap-around semantics.